Air-raid alert — Prystolychna hromada · Alert status unavailable — check alerts.in.ua

 Where it is and how to get there

 Prolisky lies in Boryspil district of Kyiv Oblast, on the eastern edge of Kyiv.
-The village sits along the M-03 highway (Kyiv–Kharkiv), 20 minutes from Kyiv.
-You can arrive by car, by marshrutka from Boryspilska metro station, or by suburban transport; there is a railway station nearby.
+The village sits along the M-03 highway (Kyiv–Kharkiv), 7–10 minutes from Kyiv.
+You can arrive by car or by suburban marshrutka: routes 317, 318, 807 and 808 run from Kharkivska metro station, and route 316 from Livoberezhna.
+The nearest metro station is Boryspilska (≈7 km); the nearest railway station is 2 km away.

 Nature and the seasons